scalekit-inc/scalekit-springboot-auth-example/README.md

-## Spring Boot Scalekit Example App
+## Spring Boot Scalekit Authentication Example

 A simple Spring Boot app that shows how to add secure sign-in with Scalekit (OIDC).
 You can it as a starting point or as a reference to integrate enterprise-grade authentication.